CocktailPi installation

 Note that the wait-for-app folder contains a html file that is shown as long as the real application is in its startup process.
 In case you’ve changed the application port, you also have to edit the url-constant in your index.html-file in the wait-for-app-html-folder to match the correct server address and port!

+For the next steps we have to become root.
 Sudo to the root user:

 Run with user: pi